buildbot/buildbot/master/docs/manual/introduction.rst

 Introduction
 ============

-BuildBot is a system to automate the compile/test cycle required by most software projects to validate code changes.
+Buildbot is a system to automate the compile/test cycle required by most software projects to validate code changes.
 By automatically rebuilding and testing the tree each time something has changed, build problems are pinpointed quickly, before other developers are inconvenienced by the